 Companies assessed in this Benchmark, particularly those in the middle and lower bands, should see the clear case for implementing their corporate responsibility to respect human rights under the UN Guiding Principles.
-Companies should take the opportunity to study the CHRB Pilot Methodology and Addendum as well as their company score cards and assess where improvements can be made.
+Companies should take the opportunity to study the CHRB Full Combined Pilot Methodology (which combines the CHRB Pilot Methodology and Addendum) as well as their company score cards and assess where improvements can be made.
 The 2017 results indicate there are opportunities to improve across the full spectrum of policies and governance, embedding respect and human rights due diligence, ensuring effective remedy, performance, and transparency.

 The leading companies’ approaches and emerging practices provide a crucial chance to learn from peers within and across industries, and improve preventative measures as well as effective remedies for victims.
 Equally, tools such as the UN Guiding Principles Reporting Framework, Global Reporting Initiative, and other reporting guidelines indicate the minimum information stakeholders are expecting to see around company implementation.